 A fabulous Italian Neapolitan Grand Tour bronze of the god Silenus or ‘Silène’

-After the Roman original excavated at Pompeii in 1864, which is now housed in the Museo Archeologico Nazionale, Naples, Italy.
+After the Roman original excavated at Pompeii on 2nd May 1864, which is now housed in the Museo Archeologico Nazionale, Naples, Italy.

-Created by the Sabatino de Angelis & Fils foundry who operated in Naples from 1884 to the early 20th century.
-The foundry was given the rights to direct wax-cast from the original bronzes held at the Museo Archeologico Nazionale, Naples, Italy.
+Created by the Sabatino de Angelis & Fils foundry who operated in Naples from 1840 to the early 20th century.
+The foundry was given the rights to direct wax-cast from the original bronzes held at the Museo Archeologico Nazionale, Naples, Italy in 1888.

 In Greek mythology, Silenus was a companion and tutor to the wine god Dionysus.

 This very fine cast shows the god holding aloft a coiled snake.
 The original sculpture held a glass orb oil lamp.
 This piece has a wonderful verdigris surface developed over many years.

 Italian marble associated plinth included.
 (107.5 cm high; 28 cm wide; 28 cm deep)

 See page 45 from ‘Catalogue illustré de Sab.
 De Angelis & fils’, Naples 1900.